 Overall, depression rates amongst those who care for someone with wet AMD were more than triple those seen in the general population over 65 years of age1 and those surveyed aged under 70 report even higher rates of depression, with one in nine suffering from the condition.

-Julie Heraghty, CEO of the Foundation, stated, “The golden years are not so golden for many of those diagnosed with wet AMD and those who care for them.
+Julie Heraghty, former CEO of the Foundation, stated, “The golden years are not so golden for many of those diagnosed with wet AMD and those who care for them.
 From assisting with everyday tasks like cooking, getting dressed and doing the finances, to attending regular doctor appointments, the heavy burden of wet AMD can rest squarely on the shoulders of the carer.

 “So many carers feel the constant worry about accidents and falls, the continuous need to stay positive, and the relentless amounts of patience, tolerance and understanding they need every day, as well as the sadness at seeing their partner lose their enjoyment in life – it is a side of caring that many just don’t see,” Julie Heraghty said.